Working with us

 The Commission has established the following tendering procedures:

-Total contract value is calculated on the total spend over the life of the contract.
+*The Total Contract value is calculated on the total spend over the life of the contract.
 For example, a service contracted for a period of four years, costing £40,000 a year, has a total contract value of £160,000.

 Current tendering opportunities